solarwinds/appoptics-apm-node/CONTRIBUTING.md

 While developing a branch for the move from Traceview to AppOptics the repo is not public.
 In order to fetch from a private repo it is necessary to provide credentials of some sort.
 So `install-appoptics-bindings.js` is a `preinstall` script.
-If the environment variable `TEST_GITAUTH` is present then it is used as a Personal Access Token [tokens] to fetch the repo.
-If `TEST_GITUSER` and `TEST_GITPASS` are present then they are used.
+The environment variable `AO_TEST_PACKAGE` specifies the source of the `node-appoptics-bindings` package because `npm` will, by default, fetch the head of the master branch.
+In order to authorize for the private repository use either the environment variable `AO_TEST_GITAUTH` (a git Personal Access Token [tokens]) or use both `AO_TEST_GITUSER` and `AO_TEST_GITPASS`.
 Otherwise it is assumed that it is fetching a public repository and uses no auth.

+The tests are done using a mock UDP server that receives the messages from `liboboe`.
+It is hardwired, in `test/helper.js`, to use port 7832. for this to work these environment variables must be set:
+- APPOPTICS_REPORTER=udp
+- APPOPTICS\_REPORTER_UDP=localhost:7832

+NOTE: The testing environment has been moved to Docker using `docker-compose` and `docker-compose.yml`.
+Vagrant has not been updated but neither has this doc.

 [tokens]: https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/